Skip to main content

 Authentication Process

-1. The client sends an HTTP request with the JWT in the x-portkey-api-key header:
+1. The client sends the JWT in x-portkey-api-key or Authorization: Bearer:

 x-portkey-api-key: <JWT_TOKEN>